School Leaver CV: Template, Examples & Writing Guide

 Emma Watts

-Energetic and eager to learn student in the final year of A-levels seeks an opportunity to gain experience in customer support.
-Hands-on experience in customer service through Prince’s Trust Volunteering and a dedicated, ‘can-do’ attitude.
-Looking to develop my skills as a customer support trainee with Ataco Inc.
+Energetic and eager student in the final year of A-levels seeks an opportunity to gain experience in customer support.
+Hands-on experience in customer service through King’s Trust Volunteering and a dedicated, ‘can-do’ attitude.
+Looking to develop professional skills as a customer support trainee with Ataco Inc.

 Education